ArowoloAbimbolaVictoria/RFM_Segmentation_Sales_Analysis_Main.sql/README.md

 Understanding sales performance is very important to making smarter business decisions.
 I analyzed the sales data to uncover trends, identify top-performing products and customers, and segment customers based on behavior using RFM analysis.

+### Problem Statement

+The objective was to analyze sales performance data to uncover trends, identify top-performing products and customers, and segment customers based on purchasing behavior using the RFM (Recency, Frequency, Monetary) model.
+This empowers the business to make smarter decisions around marketing, customer retention, product strategy, and regional focus.

+### Data Preparation:

+The dataset (sales_data_sample.csv) contains sales transactions across multiple years, with fields like order date, country, customer name, deal size, product line, and sales amount.

+* Loaded the CSV file into a SQL-compatible environment.
+* Cleaned and explored the data:
+* Verified formats for dates and numeric fields
+* Checked for missing or inconsistent values
+* Ensured data types were query-friendly (e.g., dates, decimals, etc.)

+Used SQL to perform:
+* Yearly and monthly sales trend analysis
+* Product and country-based performance analysis
+* RFM-based customer segmentation
+* Top customer and city performance insights

 ### Key Insights

 * Sales grew steadily from 2003 to 2005